rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-faq/index.md

 {{<accordion title="What do I need to do to get started using Auto Scale?" col="in" href="accordion3">}}
-Auto Scale works by horizontally scaling a particular tier of an application; for example, the web tier.
+Auto Scale works by horizontally scaling a particular tier of an application, such as the web tier.
 You need to know which servers you want to scale.
-To get started, you need a server image that you have configured with all needed applications and settings, and that is configured to be ready when the server is started.
+To get started, you need to configure a server image with all needed applications and settings.
+You should also configure the image to be ready when the server starts.
 You can ensure your servers deploy fully ready for service by using various programs such as Chef, Puppet, and Salt.
 {{</accordion>}}

 {{<accordion title="How do I know what actions are taken by Auto Scale on my behalf?" col="in" href="accordion4">}}
-Some of the actions Auto Scale takes on your behalf are deferred; for example, when you set a schedule to create additional servers.
+Some of the actions Auto Scale takes on your behalf are deferred, such as when you set a schedule to create additional servers.
 {{</accordion>}}

 {{<accordion title="How much does the Rackspace Auto Scale service cost?" col="in" href="accordion5">}}